 Accomodation is in bungalows on a campsite.
 Next to the accommodation is an aqua park which offers a spa centre complete with jacuzzi, outdoor and indoor thermal pools and a restaurant.
-The complex offers four jacuzzi tubs with whirlpool jets and water with a temperature of up to 40°C. There are also geysers, an artificial beach, caves, a water bar where you can relax with your favourite drink, as well as a pool that imitates the strong current of a river; a lot of fun to swim in.
+The complex offers four jacuzzi tubs with whirlpool jets and water with a temperature of up to 40°C. There are also geysers, an artificial beach, caves, a water bar where one can relax with a drink, as well as a pool that imitates the strong current of a river; a lot of fun to swim in.

 Day 5 Sapareva banya – Govedartsi ( 5 hours of riding)